RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Results

 \subsubsection{Experiment setup \& Baselines}

-To evaluate our proposed heuristic, we conduct simulation experiments with the AI2-THOR simulator~\cite{ai2thor} on the iTHOR dataset.
+To evaluate our proposed heuristic on viewpoint selection, we conducted simulation experiments with the AI2-THOR simulator~\cite{ai2thor} on the iTHOR dataset.
+In these experiments, time budget is not imposed, and we run experiments on all test scenes with 100 steps each.
 The iTHOR dataset consists of indoor scenes including kitchens, bedrooms, bathrooms and living rooms.
-Each step in the simulator involves a translation and rotation.
-The agent is allowed to translate 0.5m in both $x$ and $y$ positions.
-At each allowed position, we sample a set of candidate yaw angles to form a discrete set of possible orientations.
+At each step, the agent is allowed to translate 0.5m in both $x$ and $y$ positions and a discrete set of possible orientations.
 These candidate positions, along with their corresponding yaw angles, define the full set of potential viewpoints.
 Each viewpoint is evaluated using an uncertainty metric, and the one with the highest uncertainty is selected as the next action.
-We ran experiments on all test scenes from iTHOR with 100 steps each.
 The simulations were run on a desktop computer with an AMD Ryzen Threadripper PRO 5975WX and NVIDIA RTX A4000 (16GB).

 For each scene, we synthesized novel views from the generated maps from a set of uniformly sampled test poses and computed the image metrics against the ground truth images.
 We evaluate the Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM)~\cite{1292216}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018perceptual} on the RGB images and Root Mean-Square-Error (RMSE) on the depth images.
 We evaluate the proposed method (denoted as \textit{Ours}) on viewpoints following eq.~\eqref{equ:view_util} against two other view selection methods.
 For \textit{FisherRF}, we follow the original implementation to evaluate viewpoints based on the Fisher information.
 For the \textit{Ensemble} baseline, we train an ensemble of $5$ models with the leave-one-out procedure at each step.
 We compute the patch-wise variance across the rendered images for each sampled viewpoint and ensemble model, and select the viewpoint with the highest variance as the next action.